GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 ### Throughput Optimized HDD (st1)

-Provide low-cost magnetic storage that is a good fit for large, sequential workloads, such as
+Provide low-cost magnetic storage that is a good fit for large, **sequential workloads**, such as

 - Amazon EMR
 - ETL